hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-data-services.md

 Congratulations!
 You have executed your first HPE GreenLake API for data services using the API reference documentation page in the HPE GreenLake Developer website.

-## Some Tips and Examples
+## Some tips and examples

 Even though there is documentation available in the HPE GreenLake Developer website, here are some of the recommendations and best practices on how to use the API.

 ### async-operations

 The responses from this resource are critical for debugging and monitoring the activities that happen from any operations from several services, such as backup-recovery, block-service, hci-manager (Private Cloud Business Edition).
-Here is a tip on how to filter out those tasks (async-operations) that belong to a particular service; Use the parameter: **filter: ‘<service>’ in services,** like below.
+Here is a tip on how to filter out those tasks (async-operations) that belong to a particular service.
+Use the parameter: `filter: <service> in services` like below.

 > **Note**: from this API response field **associatedResources** points to the particular asset that encounters the operation.
 To simplify the response returned by this API, use the parameter:  **select: '<properties>'** as shown below.